Eos Family v3.3.5 Release Notes

 Eos v3.2.0 and newer utilize Vectorworks' MVR export to move model and fixture data, and require Vectorworks 2023 Service Pack 3 or later.
 Older versions of Eos use generic 3D exports from Vectorworks for models, and an ETC-made plug-in for fixture data.

-For more information, see Augment3d > Fixtures in Augment3d > Importing Augment3d Fixtures in the Eos Family User Manual.
+For more information, see Augment3d > Fixtures in Augment3d > Importing Fixtures for Augment3d.

 Availability

-Download the Eos v3.3.2 software and learn more at etcconnect.com/eos-software.
+Download the Eos v3.3.5 software and learn more at etcconnect.com/eos-software.

 Installation Instructions

-- Transfer the zipped installer to a USB storage device.
-Navigate to Settings > General in the ECU by exiting Eos via Browser > Exit, or by selecting {Launching in...} as the device boots.
+- Navigate to Settings > General in the ECU by exiting Eos via Browser > Exit, or by selecting {Launching in...} as the device boots.

-- Insert the USB storage device and scroll down until you can press {Software Update...}.
+- Scroll to and select {Software Update...}.
 Any valid Eos installers detected will appear in a pop-up list.

 CAUTION: In order for multiple Eos Family devices to connect (including consoles, processors, video interfaces, and Eos on Windows and macOS), all devices must be running the same software version, have the same fixture library version installed, and be set to the same language, or they will not connect.